karagenc/socket.io-go/parser/json/fast/README.md

 # Fast JSON Serializer

 This is a package that contains code to use the fastest JSON serializer possible.
-The idea of combining sonic and go-json into one package seemed very gorgeous to me, so I wrote [fj4echo](https://github.com/tomruk/fj4echo).
-Now I'm applying the same concept to my socket.io library.
+The idea of combining [sonic](https://github.com/bytedance/sonic) and [go-json](https://github.com/goccy/go-json) into one package seemed very gorgeous to me, so I wrote [fj4echo](https://github.com/tomruk/fj4echo).
+Now I'm applying the same concept to this library.

+Selection of JSON library is platform dependent.
+If the platform supports sonic (at the time of writing sonic supports AMD64 and Linux, macOS, & Windows), then sonic is used, otherwise go-json is used.

+Also note that go-json's version is `0.10.0` at the time of writing.
+Please consider your backend's stability before using it.

 ## Usage